jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 Most people, when asked in this manner about their religion, tend to bristle.
 They think "that's not the point," but generally don't have a rejoinder that will fit on a bumper sticker.
-My guess is that when religious people hear this question, they think, somewhat cynically, that this is not a good faith question, but just a parlor trick intended to produce an answer that can then be used to reject one's own religion.
+My guess is that when religious people hear this question, they think, somewhat cynically, that this is not really a good-faith question borne of curiosity, but just a ruse intended to produce an answer, which will then be used by the questioner to reject the religious belief out-of-hand.

-(Also, if one is a Christian, one is aware of the writings of a certain Jewish carpenter who had some quite severe words about people who strictly followed religious laws but did nothing else of value.
-So the emphasis on the laws seem quite misplaced when the founder of these religious laws themselves placed so much emphasis on many other things.)
+Also, if one is a Christian, one is aware of the writings of a certain Jewish carpenter who had some quite severe words about people who strictly followed religious laws but did nothing else of value.
+So the emphasis on the laws seem quite misplaced when the founder of these religious laws themselves placed so much emphasis on many other things.

 So I'm going to do something counterintuitive.
 What, you say you're not a Baha'i?
 Congratulations, the religious laws binding on you are

 **NONE WHATSOEVER**

 And as for my advice to you?
 Follow NONE of them!
+Indeed, those who are Baha'i are told that one may not expect anyone who is not a Baha'i to conform with our moral code, no matter what one's opinion.

 But... (and you're waiting for the catch, aren't you).

-Part of being a better person is about self-mastery and self discipline.
+Part of being a better person is about self-mastery and self-discipline.
 You'll have to do those, laws or no laws.

 When New Year's rolls around, what's the one thing everyone picks as